JetChars/JetChars.github.io/source/docs/devstack_t13g/index.rst

     - if not add **trusted-host** to conf file, some pkgs might not be able install
     - sometimes official mirror not available, try some other `mirrors <http://www.pypi-mirrors.org>`_
+    - build folder should be writeable for all users.

 | global conf file ``/etc/pip.conf``
 | user conf file ``~/.pip/pip.conf``